taoprogrammer/taoprogrammer.github.io/projects/proj-5.md

 ---

 This is the submitter of a collection of code contest challenges.
-A submitted challenges becomes a gist [here](https://gist.github.com/code-contest-cruncher).
+A submitted challenge becomes a gist [here](https://gist.github.com/code-contest-cruncher).
 The libraries used include:

 * **express** (web server)